SlomaIdo/BIU-Lecture/Lecture_main.md

    5. You test methods and/or functions with **unit tests**.
    6. You provide all of the resources for the code to run.
    7. Container the code with Docker.
-   8. Share the code on Github.
+   8. Make the code public on Github.

 ## Intro to Git and GitHub